 Sarah Hall lives and works in Cumbria.
 Her first novel, Haweswater, won the Commonwealth Writer’s Prize Best First Book; her second, The Electric Michelangelo, was shortlisted for the Man Booker Prize and longlisted for the Orange Prize for Fiction in 2004.
 Her work has been translated into ten languages.
 In 2013 she won the BBC National Short Story Award for her story 'Mrs Fox'.

-Shirley Hughes has illustrated more than 200 children's books and is one of the best-loved writers for children, with beloved classics including the Alfie and Annie Rose stories, and Dogger.
-She has won the Kate Greenaway Medal twice and has been awarded the OBE for her distinguished service to children's literature.
+Shirley Hughes illustrated more than 200 children's books and is one of the best-loved writers for children, with beloved classics including the Alfie and Annie Rose stories, and Dogger.
+She won the Kate Greenaway Medal twice and was awarded the OBE for her distinguished service to children's literature.
 In 2007, Dogger was voted the UK's favourite Kate Greenaway Medal-winning book of all time.
-Hero on a Bicycle is her debut novel.
+She passed away in March 2022 at the age of 94.

 Sonya Hartnett is an Australian author who writes fiction for children, young adults and adults and has won numerous prizes and awards, having been described as 'the finest Australian writer of her generation'.
 She wrote her first novel, Trouble All the Way, at the age of thirteen and had it published when she was fifteen.
 Her books have also been published in Europe and North America.

 Although she is often classified as a writer of young adult fiction, Hartnett does not consider this label entirely accurate: 'I’ve been perceived as a young adult writer whereas my books have never really been young adult novels in the sort of classic sense of the idea".
 Hartnett won the 2008 Astrid Lindgren Memorial Award.